Leonberger

 Breed Overview

-The Leonberger is truly a gentle giant that captures hearts across Australian homes.
-Standing up to 80 cm tall and weighing as much as 76 kg, these magnificent dogs were originally bred in Germany to resemble the lions on the town crest of Leonberg.
-What makes them special isn't just their impressive size - it's their remarkable temperament that combines strength with gentleness.
+The Leonberger is truly a gentle giant, a breed that captures hearts in homes across Australia.
+Standing up to 80 cm tall and weighing as much as 76 kg, these magnificent dogs were originally bred in Germany to resemble the lion on the town crest of Leonberg.
+But what makes them so special isn't just their impressive size—it's their remarkable temperament, blending quiet strength with deep affection.

-These dogs are sexually dimorphic, meaning males look distinctly more masculine with their lion-like manes, while females are more elegant and refined.
-Their thick, waterproof double coat comes in beautiful shades of reddish-gold, sandy, and reddish-brown, always with that distinctive black mask that frames their kind, dark eyes.
+These dogs are sexually dimorphic, meaning males look distinctly more masculine with their lion-like manes, while females have a more elegant and refined appearance.
+Their thick, waterproof double coat comes in beautiful shades of reddish-gold, sandy, and reddish-brown, always with that distinctive black mask framing their kind, dark eyes.

 In Australian families, Leonbergers have earned a reputation as outstanding companions who are particularly wonderful with children.
-They're the type of dog that will patiently endure a toddler's curious hands while keeping a watchful eye on the family.
-Despite their size, they're surprisingly calm indoors, though they do need space to stretch their legs.
+They're the type of dog that will patiently tolerate a toddler's curious hands while keeping a watchful eye on the family.
+Despite their size, they're surprisingly calm indoors, though they do need space to stretch out.

-Originally working dogs, they retain their love of having a job to do, whether it's pulling a cart, swimming, or simply being your devoted shadow around the house.
-They're intelligent and trainable, though they take their time to think things through - a trait that reflects their thoughtful nature rather than stubbornness.
+As former working dogs, they retain a love for having a job to do, whether it's swimming, joining you on a hike, or simply being your devoted shadow.
+They're intelligent and trainable, though they often take a moment to think things through—a trait that reflects their thoughtful nature, not stubbornness.

 History

-The Leonberger's story reads like something from a fairy tale, beginning in the mid-19th century in the German town of Leonberg.
-Heinrich Essig, a town councillor and ambitious dog enthusiast, had a vision: to create a dog that would resemble the lion featured on his town's coat of arms.
+The Leonberger's origin story begins in the mid-19th century in the German town of Leonberg.
+Heinrich Essig, a town councillor and ambitious dog enthusiast, had a vision: to create a majestic dog that would resemble the lion featured on his town's coat of arms.

 Through careful breeding of Saint Bernards, Newfoundlands, and Great Pyrenees, Essig achieved his goal by 1846.
 The resulting dogs were magnificent giants with flowing coats and gentle temperaments that quickly caught the attention of European royalty.
-Napoleon Bonaparte, composer Richard Wagner, and even Russia's last Tsar Nicholas II all owned these remarkable dogs.
+Empress Elisabeth of Austria-Hungary, the Prince of Wales, and even Russia's Tsar Nicholas II all owned these remarkable dogs.

 The breed's early years saw them working on farms, serving as both guardians and draft animals.
-Their strength and gentle nature made them perfect for pulling carts and sleds, while their loyalty made them excellent watchdogs.
-However, their story nearly ended in tragedy during both World Wars, when the breed came perilously close to extinction.
+Their strength and gentle nature made them perfect for pulling carts, while their loyalty made them excellent watchdogs.
+However, their numbers dwindled perilously during both World Wars, bringing the breed close to extinction.

 Dedicated breeders worked tirelessly to rebuild the population from the few surviving dogs.
-The first breed club was established in 1890 in Apolda, with the breed standard published five years later.
-By the turn of the 20th century, Leonbergers had transitioned from working dogs to cherished family companions among the wealthy.
+The first breed club was established in 1895, setting the standard that would preserve their unique qualities.
+By the turn of the 20th century, Leonbergers had transitioned from farmhands to cherished family companions among the wealthy.

-The breed remained rare until the late 20th century, arriving in Russia only in 1989 after decades of absence.
+The breed remained rare for many years, only arriving back in Russia in 1989 after a long absence.
 Today, while still relatively uncommon, Leonbergers have found their way into homes worldwide, including Australia, where their gentle giant nature fits perfectly with our family-oriented lifestyle.

 Traits & Characteristics